 We finished up our mini-Mexico golf tournament with a round at Marina Vallarta.
 Located just minutes from downtown Puerto Vallarta, this golf club is perfect for those visiting on a budget.
 Although the price is what initially drew us in (the cheapest of the 3 courses we played) it was the fact that this course is basically one big alligator habitat that caught my attention.
-Natural lagoons are scattered throughout the course as are signs warning golfers that this is indeed an alligators home first.
-Basically you are just a tasty visitor in funny looking pants.
-My excitement for this uniqueness was not shared with all in our party.
+Natural lagoons are scattered throughout the course as are signs warning golfers that this is indeed an alligator home first.
+Basically, you are just a tasty visitor in funny-looking pants.
+My excitement for this uniqueness was not shared by all in our party.
 Travis had to look away as I took 3 practice swings before finally hitting a ball lying inches from the water.
 To be fair we did see gators appear then disappear into the surprisingly deep waters.
-Visions of Chubs loosing his hand from the movie “Happy Gilmore” did cross my mind…several times.
+Visions of Chubs losing his hand from the movie “Happy Gilmore” did cross my mind…several times.

-As the day went on we couldn’t help notice the level of service that we had grown accustom to had all but disappeared.
-Where was Jesus with the our ice cold water mist?
+As the day went on we couldn’t help notice the level of service that we had grown accustomed to had all but disappeared.
+Where was Jesus with our ice-cold water mist?
 And where’s that kid with my latte?!?
 He never did come.
 Still, we were allowed to bring our own case of beer and, after buying a few bottles of water, were provided with a cooler and ice.
 Plus it was the cheapest course we had played that week so all was more than good.

 Although conditions were not optimal while we visited as several water hazards were drained or under repair, you could see that the layout is very unique and challenging.
 It turned out to be a very fun course – although this could have been the dozen beer talking – it played like a well kept and laid back public city course.
 Tropical trees, beaches, and decently maintained fairways and greens made for a great day out of the resort.
 The best moment of the day came when a group of locals rolled up on the road next to the 16th tee box and blared techno.
 Just a reminder that we were indeed off the country club circuit.
 Still, it was hilarious and made our afternoon that much more interesting.

-In the end we played three very unique and great courses that each offered something different.
-With three different price points there truly is something for every golfer visiting the Puerto Vallarta area.
-It you can bare the heat and excitement, golfing while visiting Puerto Vallarta is a great way to escape your resort walls and see some great scenery and wildlife.
-From whales breaching off white sandy beaches, tigers going for a stroll on the back 9, to gators eying up your putts, golfing in Puerto Vallarta is wild to say the least.
+In the end, we played three very unique and great courses that each offered something different.
+With three different price points, there truly is something for every golfer visiting the Puerto Vallarta area.
+If you can bear the heat and excitement, golfing while visiting Puerto Vallarta is a great way to escape your resort walls and see some great scenery and wildlife.
+From whales breaching off white sandy beaches, tigers going for a stroll on the back 9, to gators eying up your putts, golfing in Puerto Vallarta is wild, to say the least.

 Puerto Vallarta on Dwellable